albertbellonch/piet/README.md

 * **verbose**: Whether you want to get the output of the command or not.
 It is interpreted as a Boolean value.
 Default: false.

+* **quality**: If you wanna add a compression, adjust the quality parameter.
+Valid values are any integer between 0 and 100 (100 means no compression and highest quality).
+Default: 100

 CarrierWave integration
 -----------------------